mnot/I-D/link-hint/draft.md

 -------------

 * Hint Name: accept-ranges
-* Description: Hints the range-specifier(s) available to the client for the target resource; equivalent to the Accept-Ranges HTTP response header
+* Description: Hints the range-specifier(s) available for the target resource;
+  equivalent to the Accept-Ranges HTTP response header
   {{I-D.ietf-httpbis-p5-range}}.
 * Content Model: array (of strings)
 * Specification: [this document]